-The Soča Valley is one of the most picturesque valleys in the world (in my opinion) and there are so many gorgeous photos of the famous emerald river cutting through the green mountains with the blue sky enhancing the beauty.
+The Soča Valley is one of the most picturesque valleys in the world and there are so many gorgeous photos of the famous emerald river cutting through the green mountains with the blue sky enhancing the beauty.
 Although we have had one of the hottest summers on record, it doesn’t mean the sun is always shining.
 The month of September has so far been dominated by big thunderstorms, huge rain showers and cooler temperatures.
 This is a rural, mountainous area with a lot of outdoor activities on offer but sometimes they don’t seem so appealing when it’s chucking it down with rain.

 But don’t despair!
 If you have arrived in the Soča Valley on holiday and it’s raining, I have compiled a list of fun things to do that will keep you (mostly) dry and allow you to experience other aspects of the Soča area.